Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

-However, these ensuing Cd-covered results too proved insufficient.
-It was seen that the approximate thermal-to-epithermal flux ratio was $f\approx3$, indicating a very strong epithermal portion versus typical thermalized reactor fluxes that exist at $\approx f>20$ \cite{Chilian2008,Kumar2017,Dung2003}.
+However, these ensuing Cd-covered results likewise proved insufficient.
+It was seen that the approximate thermal-to-epithermal flux ratio ($f$) was $f\approx3$, indicating a very strong epithermal portion versus typical thermalized reactor fluxes that exist at $\approx f>20$ \cite{Chilian2008,Kumar2017,Dung2003}.
 Consequently, the predicted arsenic areal densities derived from the cadmium difference method were only slightly reduced versus the bare irradiations.
 Moreover, the relative subtraction in Equation ({\ref{RelCd}) was largely insensitive on account of the significant epithermal activation and yielded similar final ratios to Equation (\ref{RelThermal}).
-The failure of the well-established cadmium work to fully explain the 5--7$\times$ areal density overestimations pointed towards dominating missing variables elsewhere in the activation calculations causing the mass inflation.
+The failure of the well-established cadmium work to fully explain the 5--7$\times$ areal density overestimations pointed towards dominating missing corrections elsewhere in the activation calculations causing the apparent mass inflation.

 Further analysis of the monitor foil data from the bare and cadmium experiments indicated that the convolution of target thickness and epithermal resonances was a sensitive parameter in the McClellan conditions and in fact played a significant role in the activation.
-Although the Cd-work should theoretically account for resonance effects and neutron flux perturbations associated with the non-thermal portion of the reactor spectrum, it is likely that the lack of detailed McClellan reactor parameters imparted an unknown influence on the experiments that obscured analysis.
+Although the Cd-work should theoretically account for resonance effects and neutron flux perturbations associated with the non-thermal portion of the reactor spectrum, it is likely that the lack of detailed neutron flux shape and magnitude characterizations, either in-reactor or in the imaging bay at the beamline output, imparted an unknown influence on the experiments that obscured analysis.

-To explore and root out these potential hindering unknown factors would require a thorough reactor investigation that exists outside the aim of our electroplated target work and that can be in fact circumvented empirically in this application instead.
+To explore and root out these potential spectrum- and location-specific hindering factors would require a thorough reactor investigation that exists outside the aim of our electroplated target work and that can be in fact circumvented empirically in this application instead.
 Moreover, it is possible to experimentally derive an arsenic-specific calibration curve for the McClellan external beam conditions, which can provide a lump correction factor for combined thermal and epithermal self-shielding (absorption and scatter) effects without additional knowledge of the flux spectrum shape, flux perturbations from resonances in targets, or geometry contributions.